covemountainsoftware/embedded-cli-for-qpcpp/README.md

 The `cpputest-for-qpcpp` project enables CppUTest for the QP/C++ Real-Time Embedded Framework, and is maintained in a separate repository.

-This particular repository holds a top-level example project showing one possible method for importing the separate library project and one or more example active objects under test.
+This particular repository provides an embedded CLI example using the embedded-cli.

 For more details, please see https://github.com/covemountainsoftware/cpputest-for-qpcpp

+For more details on the embedded-cli, see https://github.com/funbiscuit/embedded-cli

 # Environment

 This project was developed and proven in Ubuntu 20.04 and 22.04.
-In theory any build or host operating system environment supported by CppUTest will be compatible with this code.
+In theory any build or host operating system environment supported by CppUTest and QP/C++ will be compatible with this code.

 ## Prerequisites
 * CMake and associated build tools were used to develop and prove out this project.
 * cpputest-for-qpcpp library, pulled in as a separate git submodule
+* embedded-cli (https://github.com/funbiscuit/embedded-cli/releases/tag/v0.1.4), header file only directly included within this project
 * qpcpp (pulled in as a separate git submodule)
   * After cloning this repository, do not forget to:
   * `git submodule init`
   * `git submodule update`
 * CppUTest (version 3.8-7 or version 4.0) (3.8 is the default in Ubuntu 20.04 while 4.0 is the default in Ubuntu 22.04)
-* This project requires support for C++14 and C11.
+* This project requires support for C++14 and/or C11.

 ## Continuous Integration